xSyki/chrome-extension-template/readme.md

 ## To add this extension to chrome:
 Go to extensions, turn on developer mode and load upacked file(build).

+## To check is everything okay:
+This template should:
+- Change every image to my logo
+- Change Syki to xSyki 😎
+- On new page click context menu and it should console log message

 ## Other scripts

 ### Tests: